GeekyGoyal/Caduceus/README.md

 Isn't it frustrating browsing for information on COVID-19 only to find the information is either inaccurate or hard to understand?
 Don't you wish you could quickly contact a professional to conduct a fact check?
 That's what Caduceus is for.
 We aim to deliver information about COVID-19 in a clear and concise way then allow people to connect to professionals if they have questions!

 ## What it does
-Caduceus is an all in one website where you can find all the basic information about Covid-19 as well as access to a doctor if you need!
+Caduceus is an all-in-one website where you can find all the basic information about Covid-19 as well as access to a doctor if you need it!

 ## How we built it
 * HTML5